-(c) South Zone-The season may extend for 70 days with no more than one split and must close no later than January 25, 2009.
+(c) South Zone - The season may extend for 74 days.
 The daily bag limit is 2 Canada geese.

 Tennessee:

 (a) Northwest Zone-The season for Canada geese may not exceed 72 days, and may extend to February 15.
 The daily bag limit is 2 Canada geese.